API reference

 Delete a target group

-Use the CloudBees API to delete a target group from an organization.
+Use the CloudBees API to delete a target group from an application.

 Endpoint